dsccommunity/xPSDesiredStateConfiguration/README.md

 #### Requirements

 * Target machine must be running a Windows client operating system, Windows Server 2012 or later, or Nano Server.
-* Target machine must have access to the DISM PowerShell module
+* Target machine must have access to the DISM PowerShell module.

 #### Parameters